clairekope/breakbrd/README.md

 - **get_magnitudes** contains functions for calculating magnitudes from either FITs files or from spectra.
 If calculating from spectra, the files `SDSS_r_transmission.txt` and `SDSS_g_transmission.txt` must be in the same directory as this script.

 ## Using the Data
-### Pickle File Contents
+### Parent Particle Data
-The script `particle_info.py` produces a dictionary of dictionaries containing subhalos with 1e10 Msun &lt; Mstar &lt; 1e12 Msun & half mass radius &gt; 2 kpc.
-Each subhalo ID matches to its own dictionary with information derived from particles and a boolean for satellite status.
-Each value follows the format `region_quantity`.
+The script `particle_info.py` produces "parent_particle_data.csv", which contains all subhalos with 1e10 Msun &lt; Mstar &lt; 1e12 Msun & half mass radius &gt; 2 kpc.
+Each subhalo ID is a row in the CSV with information derived from particles and a boolean for satellite status.
+Each column is named following the format `region_quantity`.

 #### Regions
 - `total`: All particles in the subhalo